 Recent advances in technology means that AI can now be used to discover new information and patterns about brain tumours that are not visible to the human eye.
 In other words, computers will be able to recognise what is a dying tumour and what is a growing one.

 This type of AI aims to provide information about tumours earlier and more accurately than is currently possible, as a result potentially saving countless lives in the process.
-As a charity, Queen Elizabeth Hospital Birmingham Charity funds equipment, research and other ‘added extras’ that the NHS is unable to fund.
+As a charity, University Hospitals Birmingham Charity funds equipment, research and other ‘added extras’ that the NHS is unable to fund.
 Improving the overall quality of care and patient experience is what the Charity aims to achieve, and with the help of donations from generous people such as you, it will be possible to fund such a revolutionary treatment for brain tumour patients.

 Cathryn Worth, Fundraising Manager for Queen Elizabeth Hospital Birmingham said: “The hospital charity is committed to provide this outstanding artificial intelligence for our patients here at QEHB.
 Your donations will mean that cancer patients will receive the highest quality of care that is currently available as it will be at the forefront of modern scientific technology.